stertooy/install-pkg/README.md

 The following input is mandatory:

 - `packages`:
-  - 'Space-separated list of packages to install.
+  - Space-separated or newline-separated list of packages to install.
     Can be the name of the package, the link to a git repo (ending in `.git'`'), or the link to a release archive.
   - default: `'true'`

+The following inputs are all optional:

+- `ignore-errors`:
+  - Ignore errors raised by PackageManager.
+Can be of use when it fails to build documentation that you don't need anyway.
+  - default: `'false'`
+- `use-latex`:
+  - Install and use LaTeX (only works on Linux).
+  - default: `'false'`

 ### What's new in v1